Sentinel tank: Survivors

-The AC1 Sentinel tank at the RAAC Tank Museum.
+The AC1 Sentinel 8030 at the RAAC Tank Museum.

 All but three tanks were disposed of by the Australian government in 1945.
 (Note: Some sources state that the Sentinels were used for training after the cancellation of the program, and were not declared obsolete by the Australian Army for this purpose until 1956, see Mellor 1958 and Bingham 1972.
 However, Koudstaal 2005 states that the Sentinels were too different to the M3s and Matildas to be used for training and would require modifications and the manufacture of spares if they were to be used as special purpose vehicles.
 In 1945, three had been selected for preservation in war museums, while the remainder were dismantled.)
 The 65 tanks that were not required to serve as a physical record in war museums in Australia and the UK were sold off by the Commonwealth Disposals Commission.

 Of the three that were retained, the first is at the RAAC tank museum at Puckapunyal Victoria (AC1 serial number 8030), the second is at the Bovington Tank Museum (AC1 serial number 8049), the third and only completed AC3 (serial number 8066) is located at the Treloar Resource Centre at the Australian War Memorial in Canberra.